codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 {% endhighlight %}

 Now we want to reuse this composition during our build for testing purposes.
-We can add the following composition step to our `codefresh.yml` file, and define the composition step so that `test_service` always uses the latest image that was built.
+We can add the following composition step to our `codefresh.yml` file and define the composition step so that `test_service` always uses the latest image that was built.

   `YAML`
 {% highlight yaml %}